 3. Is this a food that tends to bring on guilt, shame, or stress after I eat it?

 4. Is this food part of a habit or cycle I’d really like to change during my Whole30?

 If you answer “yes” to any of these questions, PAUSE.
 Just because your “trigger” food isn’t typical doesn’t mean this isn’t worth addressing in your Whole30.
 If you’ve been reaching for Buffalo wings after every break-up, fight with your Mom, or tough day at work, I’d recommend you find another way to satisfy those emotions during your Whole30, and skip the Buffalo replacement for now.
 But if you just really LIKE the flavor of Buffalo sauce and have no emotional attachment or bad habits associated with this food, then substitute away!

 This is the only “grey area” in the Whole30 rules.
 Not everyone’s “trigger” foods are the same, and just because we don’t specifically rule it out during your program (as we do with pancakes or brownies) doesn’t mean it belongs in YOUR Whole30.
 However, most people don’t come home from a stressful day at work and throw themselves face-first into a vat of mayo… which is why making your own mayo, subbing traditional rice for cauliflower rice, or recreating pasta with zucchini noodles are common Whole30 hacks.
-Unless you have a specific habitual or emotional attachment to them, subbing these foods out with compliant versions is a healthy practice in your Whole30, and adds flavor, variety, and nutrition to your meals.
+Unless you have a specific habitual or emotional attachment to them, subbing these foods out with compatible versions is a healthy practice in your Whole30, and adds flavor, variety, and nutrition to your meals.

 The key is committing to self-awareness and brutal honesty when you’re answering those four questions above, and always follow the Whole30 golden rule for maximizing success… when in doubt, leave it out.
 Remember, it’s only 30 days.